-Use a standard measuring tool to measure the amount you feed your dog.
+Use a standard measuring tool (like a measuring cup) to measure the amount you feed your dog.
 If you use a mug or something else to dish up the food, there's a good chance you are feeding him more than you think you are.

-Healthy meals do no good if your dog is munching on junk food all day long.
-Dogs love to beg, and of course, fatty treats and table scraps also contribute to obesity.
-Treats should make up no more than 5 percent of his calorie intake.
-Feed carrots, cooked sweet potatoes, or green beans as treats between meals.
-If you use kibble for training or treats, deduct that amount from your dog's meals.
+Nutritious meals won't do any good if your dog is munching on junk food or treats all day long.
+Dogs love to beg, but fatty treats and table scraps contribute to obesity.
+Treats should make up no more than 10 percent of her calorie intake.4 Feed carrots, cooked sweet potatoes, or green beans as treats between meals.
+If you use kibble for training or treats, deduct that amount from your dog's mealtime.

 Help Your Dog Feel Fuller

-If your dog has eaten his daily calorie allotment and you really think he's still hungry, you can add bulk without calories.
-Take a meal's worth of dry food, divide it in two, and soak one half in water for a half hour or so, letting it absorb water and expand.
+If your dog has eaten his daily calorie allotment and you think he's still hungry, you can add bulk without calories.
+Take a meal's worth of dry food, divide it in two, and soak one half in water for about thirty minutes, letting it absorb water and expand.
 Then mix the dry portion into the soaked portion and serve.
 The swollen kibble will take up more room in your dog's stomach, making him feel as if he has eaten more food.

-You can also mix high-fiber, low-calorie food into your dog's regular food—some foods that work well include unsalted green beans (uncooked fresh beans or frozen beans are fine; canned beans should be rinsed thoroughly to remove salt); lettuce or raw spinach; or canned pumpkin (not pie filling, just plain pumpkin).
+You can also mix high-fiber, low-calorie food into your dog's regular food.
+Some foods that work well include unsalted green beans (uncooked fresh or frozen beans are fine; canned beans should be rinsed thoroughly to remove salt); lettuce or raw spinach; or canned pumpkin (not pie filling, just plain pumpkin).